 It is not often that government agency tasked with managing the environment can declare all-out war on a single species.
 But when it does happen, it is usually to combat some kind of horrible invasive species like giant aquatic rats.

-In April Maryland’s Department of Natural Resources announced a program to award fishermen who reel in northern snakehead fish.
+In April Maryland’s Department of Natural Resources who reel in northern snakehead fish.

 For those unacquainted with what a snakehead is I recommend a viewing of the SyFy’s Snakehead Terror.
 Okay, so that film is about as accurate as the acting is believable.
 A much better visualization of this fish came from Animal Planet’s River Monsters.

 The first time I have heard of this “Frankenfish” was its discovery in a Crofton pond in 2002.
 I was taking an ecology class in college and the discovery of this fish, naturally found in Asia, was a topical point of discussion for invasive species.